MirceaKitsune/godot_cubedot/README.md

 		- density_min (float): The minimum density noise must have for this material to appear.
 Noise increases or decreases with height whereas ground level is 0.
 To disable set this to null.
 		- density_max (float): The maximum density noise must have.
 		- top (integer): Mandatory for technical reasons, use 0 to disable.
 The node is repeated this number of times on the Y axis if a node was found below it.
 Useful to make some materials appear on top of others.
+		- priority (integer): Nodes with a higher value are checked first thus more likely to be spawned and cut through other nodes.